 Post-divorce alimony is money that is paid to a former spouse as a result of an agreement between the spouses.
 Alimony is enforced under contract law principles.
 Alimony is also relatively uncommon, but there are cases where one spouse may agree to pay alimony for a limited time.

-Our lawyers have the knowledge to assist you with determining the likelihood of receiving post-divorce spousal support.
+Our divorce lawyers in Bedford have the knowledge to assist you with determining the likelihood of receiving post-divorce spousal support.

 "Janine listened to all of my concerns and answered all of my questions."Elizabeth N.

 "Ms. Janine McGill probated an estate for me, as well as updated a will.
 She handled everything precisely and in a timely fashion.
 Ms. Stephanie Christian is the firm's receptionist.
 She is most ..."Doyle G.

 "Janine is amazing!
 The whole staff at Holland McGill Law were always so kind and prompt with responses.
 Truly helped make a difficult thing as stress free as they could.
 I appreciate you all!"Erik C.